310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
 Ooh… That is just what I expect to hear from the former Ryusei Purple.
-You speak like a hero of justice.
+You speak like an ally of justice.
 {% endbubble %}

 {% bubble Madara %}